d-lopes/sportradar-api-proxy/README.md

-# sportradar-api-proxy

-SportRadar API proxy
+# SportRadar API Proxy 🏈🏀⚽

-feature:
-- forwards all requests to the remote Sportsradar API automatically appends the API Key
-- returning the exact results from the remote Sportsradar API
+A lightweight proxy for the **SportsRadar API**, making integration seamless and hassle-free.

+## Features:

+✅ **Automatic API Key Handling** – Forwards all requests while appending your API key.
+✅ **Transparent Responses** – Returns results exactly as received from SportsRadar.
-- enabling access from any domain (thereby avoiding common issues with CORS in browsers)
+✅ **CORS-Friendly** – Enables access from any domain, avoiding browser CORS issues.

+Effortless SportsRadar API access, with no headaches! 🚀

 ## Pre-requisits